S-a-a-h/azure-database-migration978/README.md

 #### Restoring Backup Database onto DUP-ADM
+- Download the Blob from your Azure Storage Account
+- Restore the AdventureWorks2022 database by following the instructions for **[Restore AdventureWorks Database](#Restore AdventureWorks Database)**
+- Refresh the **Object Explorer** if you cannot view the restored database

 #### Inspect Restored Backup Database Data
 Run some queires to ensure data integrity.
 For example, you may wish to check the number of rows for some tables with the following syntax: